Study With Us

 Starting from a base of a Bachelor of Science (BSc) majoring in Food Science, Psychology, or Management, students can carry on and do postgraduate study (Honours, MSc, or PhD), which can be partially or fully dedicated to a food safety culture topic.

-We offer projects across our three core themes: Intervention & Impact, Advanced Measurement (AI/Biometrics), and Organisational & Human Factors.
+We offer projects across our three core themes: (1) Measurement, (2) Act, (3) Sustain & Evaluation.

 To prepare for research in Food Safety Culture, we recommend a mix of "hard" science (to understand the risks) and "social" science (to understand the people).
 While there is currently no dedicated Food Safety Culture paper in undergraduate programme, here are several papers that contain food safety and culture content across the University: